01 of 08

 Weave the Broom Straw Onto the Broom Handle

-With the broom straws firmly attached to the handle above the hole, take your thread under the end of one of your broom straws and begin to weave (or plait) the thread over and under the short ends of the solid (unsplit) broom straw along the handle.
+With the broom straws firmly attached to the handle above the hole, take your thread under the end of one of your broom straws and begin to weave (or plait) the thread over and under the short ends of the solid (unsplit) broom straw alongside the handle.
 Weave over and under your straw, carefully moving the slightly damp (pliable) straw without kinking or breaking it.

 When you have reached a point where you can make another solid wrap of thread to match where you started tying on your broom straw, stop weaving, and wrap the thread around the straws and the handle to match the original wrap of thread.
 Tie the end of the thread off tightly once you have this wrap finished.
 If you wish, you can neaten the split ends of the straws by cutting them roughly even with a pair of scissors.Continue to 7 of 8 below.